lpolovets/lpolovets.github.io/one-pager/index.md

 - Not overly capital intensive -- the less capital you need to get your product into customers' hands, the more of a fit we will be.

 ## Ethics
 Ethics and integrity are very important to us.
+We won’t invest in your competitors, won’t share your deck with them, and won’t share their decks with you.

 As a matter of principle, we always strive to make recommendations that are in the best interest of the company, not ourselves.
-We won't invest in your competitors, won't share your deck with them, and won't share their decks with you.